22ermiller/blog/_posts/2023-12-01-project-data-generation.md

 ## Conclusion

 From this blog post you can see the steps taken to obtain season by season player statistics from the AUDL API.
 It included using requests library in python and multiple API calls from different endpoints to get the cleaned data.
-To see the full script used for data generation or look at the data yourself, see my github repository at https://github.com/22ermiller/audl_stat_comp/ (Data generation file: data_generation.py, Data: player_season_stats.csv).
+To see the full script used for data generation or look at the data yourself, see my github repository at <a href="https://github.com/22ermiller/audl_stat_comp/" target="_blank">https://github.com/22ermiller/audl_stat_comp/</a> (Data generation file: data_generation.py, Data: player_season_stats.csv).